-Laser therapy in select patients with Tis, Ta, or T1 G1-2 penile cancer has reported acceptable outcomes (see Principles of Penile Organ-Sparing Approaches in the algorithm).
+Laser therapy in select patients with Tis, Ta, or T1 G1-2 penile cancer has reported acceptable outcomes (see Principles of Penile

+Organ-Sparing Approaches in the algorithm).
 Four types of therapeutic lasers have been used and include carbon dioxide, Nd:YAG, argon, and potassium titanyl phosphate (KTP) lasers.
-Nd:YAG and carbon dioxide lasers are the most commonly used, though KTP laser may also be considered.
+Nd:YAG and carbon dioxide lasers are the most commonly used, although KTP laser may also be considered.
 Nd:YAG lasers have the deepest penetration capability of 3 to 4 mm compared with the carbon dioxide laser that penetrates to a depth of 0.1 mm and KTP lasers that penetrate to 1 to 2 mm.

-Retrospective studies of laser therapy reported local recurrence rates of around 18%, comparable to that of surgery, with good cosmetic and functional results.^{44,45} Peniscopically controlled laser excision of TIS or T1 penile carcinoma in 224 patients compared outcomes based on primary treatment with excisional surgery for CIS or initially invasive flat tumors.44 Reductive chemotherapy was given prior to surgery for exophytic lesions to broaden the indication of laser excision.
+Retrospective studies of laser therapy reported local recurrence rates of approximately 18%, comparable to that of surgery, with good cosmetic and functional results.
+52,53 Peniscopically controlled laser excision of TIS or T1 penile carcinoma in 224 patients compared outcomes based on primary treatment with excisional surgery for CIS or initially invasive flat tumors.52 Reductive chemotherapy was given prior to surgery for exophytic lesions to broaden the indication of laser excision.
 Complete excision with adequate lateral margins was achieved in 221 patients and with adequate deep margins in 217 patients.
-The 10-year recurrence rate was 17.5% (95% CI, 16.4%-18.6%), and the 10-year amputation rate was 5.5% (range, 5.2%-5.7%).44 In a subsequent study from this group, 56 patients with pT1 disease were treated with carbon dioxide laser therapy.
-There were 53 patients alive and disease free at a median follow-up of 66 months.46 The 3 deaths in the study were the result of unrelated and intercurrent disease.
+The 10-year recurrence rate was 17.5% (95% CI, 16.4%-18.6%), and the 10-year amputation rate was 5.5% (range, 5.2%-5.7%).52 In a subsequent study from this group, 56 patients with pT1 disease were treated with carbon dioxide laser therapy.
+There were 53 patients alive and disease free at a median follow-up of 66 months.54 The 3 deaths in the study were the result of unrelated and intercurrent disease.
 Among the 53 patients evaluated at follow-up, 13 had local recurrence and 2 had positive ILNs.
-The local recurrence correlated to positive margins.46 Another study evaluated Nd:YAG laser treatment of patients with T1, T2 or CIS disease.
-Local recurrence was reported in 48% of patients, with recurrence elsewhere in the glans penis occurring in 20% of cases.47 There were 10 cases of nodal metastases, of which 8 were in patients with T2 disease.47 These data emphasize the greater benefit of laser therapy in CIS or T1 disease.
-A systematic review of studies using laser and light therapies for erythroplasia of Queyrat reported complete remission in 81.4%, 62.5%, and 58.3% of patients treated with carbon dioxide laser, methyl aminolevulinate photodynamic therapy, or aminolevulinic acid photodynamic therapy, respectively.48
+The local recurrence correlated to positive margins.54 Another study evaluated Nd:YAG laser treatment of patients with T1, T2, or CIS disease.
+Local recurrence was reported in 48% of patients, with recurrence elsewhere in the glans penis occurring in 20% of cases.55 There were 10 cases of nodal metastases, of which 8 were in patients with T2 disease.55 These data emphasize the greater benefit of laser therapy in CIS or T1 disease.
+A systematic review of studies using laser and light therapies for erythroplasia of Queyrat reported complete remission in 81.4%, 62.5%, and 58.3% of patients treated with carbon dioxide laser, methyl aminolevulinate photodynamic therapy, or aminolevulinic acid photodynamic therapy, respectively.56 Another systematic review reported response rates between 52% and 100% for treatment of PIN with laser therapies, although 7% to 48% showed recurrence and 50% had changes in penile sensitivity.48